sarah-you/c0323-code-solutions/data-structures-stacks/data-structures-stacks-quiz-notes.md

 To use it effectively, you will want your terminal window to be somewhat tall.
 You can use the `f` key to tell Jest to only re-run the tests that are failing.
 This makes it easy to fix a test, save the file, make sure the test was really fixed, and then move to the next test.

 Note that with `start` and `test`, `npm` does not require the use of `run`.
 So `npm test` will run the tests.

+### Reminder

+A `while loop` is a control flow structure in programming that repeatedly executes a block of code as long as a specified condition remains true.